2017 Research Support Scheme

 - Strengthens collaborations across Metro South Health sites, cross-disciplinary collaborations within the PAH, and inter-institutional collaborations with PAH academic partners based on the PAH campus.

-Funding is awarded in three categories:
+Funding was awarded in three categories:

 People Support is awarded to MSHHS-based researchers of outstanding ability from medical, allied health or nursing backgrounds who are at different stages of their research training and career development.